 Texas holds a special place in the hearts and minds of its citizens.
-The sheer size of the state and its richly varied landscape and history are among the reasons that Texans feel an incredibly strong sense of place and connection to the land, water and wildlife.
+The sheer size of the state and its richly varied landscape and history are among the reasons that Texans feel an incredibly strong sense of place and connection to our lands, waters and wildlife.
+Stewardship of these resources is something Texans take great pride in achieving.